"In prayer it is better to have a heart without words than words without a heart."-

 John Bunyan

-History of B
+History of Ballynacally

 Ballynacally is a picturesque village situated approx. 10miles south west of Ennis, on the coast road to Kilrush.
 It is the custom of the villagers, and the people of the surrounding areas to make an